ministryofjustice/dso-architectural-decisions/doc/adr/Which-branch-holds-what-is-reflected-in-live.md

 #### References / Depencencies

-A service 'depends' on the products that incorporate it, therefore similar rules apply for service configuration code that apply to products:-
+A service 'depends' on the products that incorporate it, therefore the rules that apply to products are similar to the ones that apply to service configuration code:-

 *Production and Test* service config MUST specify dependencies using immutable references.